willianrsouza/Secretum/README.md

 ## Processo de build

-- Clone o repositório
+-  Clone the repository
-- `yarn` ou `npm` para instalar dependências
+- `yarn` or `npm` to install dependencies
--  Execute o emulador `Android` ou `IOS`
+-  Run `Android` or `IOS` emulator
-- `expo start:android` para iniciar o empacotador e executar o aplicativo no simulador iOS
+- `expo start:android` to start the packer and run the app in the iOS simulator
-- `expo start:ios` para iniciar o empacotador e executar o aplicativo no dispositivo/emulador Android
+- `expo start:ios` to start the packer and run the app on Android device/emulator
-- `expo start` para build web
+- `expo start` for web build

 **Chaves de desenvolvimento**: